 What is chlorpheniramine?

-Chlorpheniramine is an antihistamine.
-Antihistamines are medications used to relieve symptoms of allergies, hay fever (allergic rhinitis), and the common cold.
+Chlorpheniramine is an antihistamine that has been used to relieve symptoms of allergies, hay fever (allergic rhinitis), and the common cold.
 These symptoms include sneezing, runny nose, watery eyes, and itchy throat.
-Chlorpheniramine is sold under different brand names, including Chlor-Trimeton®.
+Chlorpheniramine is sold under different brand names, including Chlor-Trimeton®, Aller-Chlor®, Chlo-Amine®, Polaramine®, Teldrin®.

 I take chlorpheniramine.
 Can it make it harder for me to get pregnant?

-It is not known if chlorpheniramine could make it harder to get pregnant.
+It is not known if chlorpheniramine can make it harder to get pregnant.

-Does taking chlorpheniramine increase the chance for miscarriage?
+Does taking chlorpheniramine increase the chance of miscarriage?

 Does taking chlorpheniramine increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-It is unlikely that chlorpheniramine would cause an increased chance for birth defects.
 Most studies find no overall increased chance of birth defects with the use of chlorpheniramine in pregnancy.
 While two studies found a small increased chance for different types of birth defects, no specific pattern of birth defects has been reported.

 Does taking chlorpheniramine in pregnancy increase the chance of other pregnancy-related problems?

-Studies have not been done to see if chlorpheniramine increases the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces (2500 grams) at birth).
+Chlorpheniramine is not expected to increase the chance of pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).

 Does taking chlorpheniramine in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if chlorpheniramine can cause behavior or learning issues for the child.
+Studies have not been done to see if chlorpheniramine can increase the chance of behavior or learning issues for the child.

 Breastfeeding while taking chlorpheniramine:

-If a male takes chlorpheniramine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes chlorpheniramine, could it affect his fertility or increase the chance of birth defects?

 Please click here to view references.